Sea turtle conservation internship in Okinawa

 Program description

-This animal internship takes place in Japan, specifically on the island of Okinawa, in the south of the country.
+This internship takes place in Japan, specifically on the island of Okinawa, in the south of the country.

-• Throughout the year, you will be involved in beach clean-ups, environmental education initiatives, fundraising events, data analysis, and various other activities, all aimed at contributing to sea turtle conservation.
+You will have the opportunity to take part in various missions depending on the time of year.
+From April to the end of July, as an intern, you will participate in night patrols on the beaches to monitor and support the nesting activity.
+In August and September, you will witness the hatching of baby turtles.
+Throughout the year, you will be involved in beach clean-ups, environmental education initiatives, fundraising events, data analysis, and various other activities, all aimed at contributing to sea turtle conservation.

-Your Roles
+Your Role

 The missions may vary throughout the year, but volunteers are generally expected to: